-ASSESSMENT AND REPORTING

 All ākonga (learners) will be taught from the New Zealand Curriculum and will be able to access experiences targeted at their level.

 During these years, students have opportunities to achieve to the best of their abilities across the breadth and depth of the New Zealand Curriculum - values, key competencies, and learning areas - laying a foundation for living and for further learning.

 A responsive curriculum will recognise that students in these years are undergoing rapid physical development, becoming increasingly socially aware, and encountering increasingly complex curriculum contexts.
 Particularly important are positive relationships with adults, opportunities for students to be involved in the community, and authentic learning experiences.

 ASSESSMENT

 To make an overall judgement about your child's learning progress we use:

 - Curriculum progressions (curriculum levels)

 - SOLO (Depth of Understanding)

-- Ongoing assessment in each modular including tests, practical tasks, performances, written tasks and more
+- Rich Learning Experiences

 - Day to day classwork

 - Home learning

-- Standardised Testing (e-asTTle)
+- Standardised Testing (PATs and e-asTTle)

 REPORTING

-It is important to us to know your child's learning needs and to communicate regularly about their learning progress. - Class Effort Reports home to parents/guardians (fortnightly) - End of Semester Learning and Achievement Update (twice a year) - IEMs (Individual Education Meetings) - Schoology (parent portal allows for in-themoment sharing of student learning, feedback and assessment results)
+It is important to us to know your child's learning needs and to communicate regularly about their learning progress. - Class Effort Reports home to parents/guardians (fortnightly) - Cumulative Data Reports (three times per year) - IEMs (Individual Education Meetings) - Schoology (parent portal allows for in-themoment sharing of student learning, feedback and assessment results)